Monét X Change: Career

-2018–present: RuPaul's Drag Race
+2018–2022: RuPaul's Drag Race

 Monét X Change was announced as one of fourteen contestants competing on the tenth season of RuPaul's Drag Race on February 22, 2018.
 She was eliminated in episode ten, placing sixth overall.
 She was named Miss Congeniality during the season's finale, and is the first holder of the title to have been voted by her fellow contestants.
-During episode one of Drag Race, Monét X Change made a dress decorated with kitchen sponges for the first runway challenge, which became a running joke throughout the rest of the series and inspired a number of Internet memes amongst fans online.
-Fellow competitor Yuhua Hamasaki created her own sponge dress for sale, and donated the proceeds to Callen-Lorde.
-A sponge themed pin was available for sale on her website after the episode.
-The official Twitter of SpongeBob SquarePants also referenced Monét X Change in one of their tweets.
+In the first episode of her season of Drag Race, Monét X Change made a dress decorated with kitchen sponges, which became a running joke throughout the rest of the series and inspired a number of Internet memes amongst fans online.

 Monét X Change is a co-host of the podcast Sibling Rivalry with her drag sister Bob the Drag Queen.
 The first episode premiered on March 11, 2018.
-In June 2018, Monét X Change called out rapper Azealia Banks on Twitter after she threatened to sue RuPaul for plagiarism over the song "Call Me Mother".
-Banks' account was later deactivated after responding to Monét X Change's tweet.
 She appeared as a guest in an episode of What Would You Do on July 6, 2018.
 Monét also toured across the United States and Europe with her one-woman show, "Call Me By Monét."

-Monét X Change is the host of the WOWPresents internet series "Monét's Herstory X Change", starting in November 2018.
 She appeared in a Pepsi commercial with Cardi B in February 2019.
-On February 15, 2019, she was inducted into the RuPaul's Drag Race All Stars Hall of Fame alongside Trinity the Tuck.
+On February 15, 2019, she was inducted into the RuPaul's Drag Race All Stars Hall of Fame alongside Trinity the Tuck after winning RuPaul's Drag Race All Stars Season 4, becoming the first black winner of the spin-off.

-Historically, she became the first black queen in the Hall of Fame.
-Following her All Stars win, she and Trinity The Tuck were featured guests for the debut episode The Official RuPaul's Drag Race Podcast.

-In May, Monet revealed that she would be hosting her own weekly talk show called "The X Change Rate".
-She was interviewed with Nina West and Adore Delano for an episode of The View in June.
-Monét X Change and West returned to The View for Meghan McCain's birthday episode.